 A lot of the images families end up loving are the ones where kids weren’t trying to “do” anything for the camera.
 In documentary sessions, that comes from letting real life unfold.
 In shorter, guided sessions, it comes from playful prompts that feel more like play than posing.

 When the experience respects a child’s boundaries, trust builds naturally.
-And when trust is present, photographs tend to follow.
+And when trust is present, the best photographs tend to follow!

 parent playfully holding child upside down during a documentary family photography session